 Award size varies by project type.
-Applicants may not request less than or more than the respective minimum/maximum amounts.
+Applicants may not request less than the minimum or more than the maximum amounts.
+Applicants are not required to request the maximum award amount.
+Applicants must justify the requested funding amounts within the appropriate project narrative sections.